internetarchive/deferred/README.md

 The `array_combine()` function takes the new array's keys (`$fields`) and its values (`$hmget`) and merges them into an associative array.

-No matter what the user passes for `$fields`, they'll always get an associative array in return.

 ## Unit tests

 A minimal suite of unit tests exist in the `tests\` directory.
 They require [PHP-Unit](https://phpunit.de/) to execute (which can be loaded via [Composer](https://getcomposer.org/) using the .json file in the root of the repo).